Soszu/TheChroniclesOfAndaria/README.md

-Zjednoczenie Andarii
+Kroniki Andarii
 ==================

 ## About project

-Zjednoczenie Andarii is an implementation of an innovative RPG board game.
+Kroniki Andarii is an implementation of an innovative RPG board game.
 > To learn more about go to [project wiki].

 ### Contributing